-The exercise beautifully demonstrated how our words, actions and choices ripple outward and affect our lives and the lives of others.
+The exercise beautifully demonstrated how our words, actions, and choices ripple outward and affect our lives and the lives of others.

 On cue, we tossed our stones and intentions into the water.
-I watched concentric waves roll over the surface, move outward, colliding and intertwining with the wakes of other stones as each one broke the water’s surface.
+I watched concentric waves roll over the surface, moving outward, colliding and intertwining with the wakes of other stones as each one broke the water’s surface.

 My intention that day was to begin to courageously step forward in my life and business – to dare greatly – as author Brene’ Brown so aptly put it in her book Daring Greatly.